-The storm phases are identified in this study according to the SYM/H index, which describes together with the ASYM/H index the large-scale variations of the geomagnetic field with a 1-min
+The storm phases are identified in this study according to the SYM/H SymH index, which describes together with the ASYM/H AsyH index the large-scale variations of the geomagnetic field with a 1-min cadence.
+In essence, they SymH represents the mean values of the magnetic field devi-

-- 245 cadence.
-In essence, they represent mean values of the magnetic field deviation from the quiet time level for a longitudinally distributed chain of mid-latitude observatories.
-The current at the magnetopause (DCF) and the currents within the magnetosphere as the ring current (DR), which is symmetric with respect to the geomagnetic axis, and the tail current (DT), which closes via the dayside magnetopause, determine the intensity and the development of the magnetic disturbances. - 250 These currents carry the main contributions to the SYM/H values during magnetic storm intervals (Maltsev, 2004; Alexeev et al., 1996).

-The density of the ring current varies with longitude.
-This variability is identified as the partial ring current (PRC), denoted by the ASYM/H index, and determined as the difference between the maximum and minimum magnetic field values from a longitudinal chain of mid-latitude observatoby MLT and toward the near noon sector it shifts toward the ionospheric footpoint of the cusp region (Feldstein et al., 2006).
-The FAC of the PRC maps from ionospheric heights to the near-cuspmagnetopause region, where the Hall currents flow, which are controlled by the IMF By component.
+- 325 ation from the quiet time level for a longitudinally distributed chain of six mid-latitude observatories stations.
+The current at the magnetopause (DCF) and the currents within the magnetosphere as the ring current (DR), which is asymmetric with respect to the geomagnetic axis, and the tail current (DT), which closes via the dayside magnetopause, determine the intensity and the development of the magnetic disturbances.
+These currents carry the main contributions to the SYM/H values - 330 of the magnetic disturbances during magnetic storm intervals (Maltsev, 2004; Alexeev et al., 1996).
+The density intensity of the ring current varies with longitude.
+This variability is identified as the partial ring current (PRC), denoted by the ASYM/H AsyH index, and is determined as the difference range between the maximum and minimum magnetic field values of the disturbance field minus the SymH from a the longitudinal chain of mid-latitude observatories stations.
+The PRC current system - 335 is a 3-D one that is confined to a limited azimuthal range of the ring current in the magnetosphere, FACs between the magnetosphere and ionosphere at the border of the PRC, and an EE in the evening sector at ionospheric heights.
+The latitude position is controlled by MLT and toward the near noon sector it shifts toward the ionospheric footpoint of the cusp region Feldstein et al., 2006.
+The FAC of the PRC maps from ionospheric heights to the near-cusp magnetopause region, where the Hall eurrents flow, which are controlled by the IMF By component.